-2.2.2.
+3.2.2.
 The hifiPipeline in the command line

-Below are some examples of running the hifiPipeline task from the command line, once again it is assumed that an ObservationContext called Myobs has been loaded into the session.
+Below are some examples of running the hifiPipeline task from the command line, it is assumed that an ObservationContext called Myobs has been loaded into the session.

-''' Reprocess an ObservationContext up to Level 2 for all spectrometers: MyNewobs = hifiPipeline(obs=Myobs) # Reprocess Myobs from Level 0.5 to Level 1, for all spectrometers: MyNewobs = hifiPipeline(obs=Myobs, FromLevel=0.5, UpToLevel=1) # Now reprocess MyNewobs (which now contains data only up to Level 1) but only for the WBS.
-WBS-H and WBS-V are the horizontal and vertical polarizations, respectively: '''
+''' Reprocess an ObservationContext up to Level 2 for all spectrometers, without writing to memory to increase efficiency: MyNewobs = hifiPipeline(obs=Myobs, save=False) # Reprocess Myobs from Level 0.5 to Level 1, for all spectrometers: MyNewobs = hifiPipeline(obs=Myobs, FromLevel=0.5, UpToLevel=1, save=False) Now reprocess MyNewobs (which now contains data only up to Level 1) but only for the WBS.
+WBS-H and WBS-V are the horizontal and vertical polarizations, respectively: MyEvenNewerobs = hifiPipeline(obs=MyNewobs, apids=['WBS-H', -'WBS-V']) Reprocess Myobs from Level 0 to Level 0.5 for only horizontal polarization data, and use the new calibration tree: MyNewobs = hifiPipeline(obs=Myobs, apids=['WBS-H','WBS-V'], FromLevel=0, UpToLevel=0.5, cal=True) # '''

 '''

-MyEvenNewerobs = hifiPipeline(obs=MyNewobs, apids=['WBS-H', -'WBS-V'])

-#

-Reprocess Myobs from Level 0 to Level 0.5 for only horizontal polarization data:

-MyNewobs = hifiPipeline(obs=Myobs, apids=['WBS-H','WBS-V'], FromLevel=0,

-UpToLevel=0.5)

-#

 Now include your own algorithm for the Level 1 pipeline, for all spectrometers,

 from Level 0 to 1:

 MyNewobs = hifiPipeline(obs=Myobs, FromLevel=0, UpToLevel=1,

-level1Algo={full_path}mylevel1Algo.py)
+level1Algo=MyLevel1Algo)

 #

 Specify the pool to which the pipeline should write output:

 name="My-pipeline-out"

 pool=ProductStorage(LocalStoreFactory.getStore (name))

 MyNewobs = hifiPipeline(obs=Myobs, palStore=pool)

 #

 If the pipeline is not behaving as you expect (keeping old values, for example)

 try resetting it:

 hifiPipeline = hifiPipelineTask()

 #

 '''

 - The exact ordering of the arguments does not matter. - What is an apid?
-"Application Program IDentifier": it is what the pipeline calls spectrometers. - Note that to implement your own algorithm, you must load the algorithm script from wherever you saved it into HIPE and compile it (run it with >>) before you run the pipeline (see Section 2.4).
+"Application Program IDentifier": it is what the pipeline calls spectrometers. - Note that to implement your own algorithm, you must load the algorithm script from wherever you saved it into HIPE and compile it (run it with >>) before you run the pipeline (see Section 3.4).
+The name supplied, "MyLevel1Algo" above, is the name of the algorithm (after def), rather than the name of the file.
+In the future it will also be possible to supply the filename and path.

-To save MyNewObs to pool:
+To save MyNewObs to pool "reprocessed":